Ngorongoro Crater and Serengeti Safari

 serengeti photo safari - lion cub

-*Our camp in the Serengeti (which is a big secret and hence no links to it) was initially chosen for its superb location but recently it was completely rebuilt and lucky for you, it is now the most luxurious camp located within the Serengeti National Park.
-Your room is large and spacious, with plenty of space to download and edit, and recharge your cameras.
-The friendly staff will simply blow you away!
+*Our camp in the Serengeti was initially chosen for its superb location but recently it was completely rebuilt and lucky for you, it is now the a luxurious lodge located within the Serengeti National Park.
+Your room is large and spacious, with plenty of space to download and edit, and to recharge your cameras.

 Return to Arusha

-On this last day of your Serengeti photo safari, a safari drive into the heart of the park will see you taking a short 40 minute flight back to Arusha for your onward travel home.
+This is the official end of the Ngorongoro Crater and Serengeti safari.
+A last safari drive into the heart of the park will see you taking a short 40 minute flight back to Arusha for your onward travel home.
 A day room can be booked for you upon request.
 If there is time, we will enjoy one last meal together at a restaurant in a leafy suburb of Arusha.

 serengeti photo safari - bird

 This is the end of the scheduled ‘Ngorongoro Crater and Serengeti Safari’, but booking an extension will ensure you capture even more on safari in Africa.
-Try the Ruaha National Park, known as the ‘connoisseurs park‘ if you into baobabs and walking in wild bush country, more details on this safari extension at the end of this page.
-If you want to continue with excellent wildlife photography we can continue to the opposite side of the Serengeti where we will photograph in a private concession.
-This will then undoubtedly be the ‘best Serengeti photo safari’.
+We can easily extend your stay in the Serengeti or you can try Ruaha National Park, known as the ‘connoisseurs park‘.
+If you into baobabs and walking in wild bush country, more details on this safari extension at the end of this page.

 See the Ngorongoro Crater and Serengeti safari portfolio below and click on any image to enlarge.